ricardopereira/QuickActions/README.md

 class MainViewController: UIViewController, QuickActionSupport {

     func prepareForQuickAction<T: ShortcutType>(shortcutType: T) {
-        if let shortcut = ApplicationShortcut(rawValue: shortcutType.value), case .CreateExpense = shortcut {
+        if let shortcut = AppShortcut(rawValue: shortcutType.value), case .CreateExpense = shortcut {
             print("Prepare the view to create a new expense") }

         //or

-        if let shortcut = ApplicationShortcut(rawValue: shortcutType.value) {
+        if let shortcut = AppShortcut(rawValue: shortcutType.value) {
             switch shortcut {
-            case .CreateCategory:
+            case .CreateExpense:
-                print("Prepare the view to create a new category") case .LastItems:
+                print("Prepare the view to create a new expense") case .LastItems:
                 print("Prepare the view to show last items") }